Tolsa/forest-doc/_includes/lumber/collections.md

-# Smart Collections
+# Collections

+## What is a collection?

+A collection is a set of data elements physically stored in the database displayed in tabular form (by default), with rows (i.e. records) and columns named (i.e. fields).
+A collection has a specified number of columns, but can have any number of rows.

-Forest is able to render your data models to its customizable UI.
+Forest automatically analyses your data models and instantly make your collections available in the Forest UI.
 It covers the majority of use cases.
 If needed, you can create a Smart Collection to go one step further in the customization of your admin.

+## What is a Smart Collection?

 A Smart Collection is a Forest Collection based on your API implementation.
-Reports or aggregated tables are two of the most common use cases.
+It allows you to reconciliate fields of data coming from different or external sources in a single tabular view (by default), without having to physically store them into your database.

+Fields of data could be coming from many other sources such as other B2B SaaS (e.g. Zendesk, Salesforce, Stripe), in-memory database, message broker, etc.

 ## Creating a Smart Collection